megrez-general/rnMobTemplate/README.md

 **services**
 Any services that interface with the outside world will live here (think REST APIs, Push Notifications, etc.).

+**store**
+This where Zustand custom hooks for state management will reside.

 **theme**
 Here lives the theme for your application, including spacing, colors, and typography.